-Every year in Winter the people of Dunkirk are taking over the streets to celebrate France’s noisiest carnival with a colourful vibe enjoyed by locals and tourists alike.
+Every year in Winter, the people of Dunkirk take over the streets to celebrate France’s noisiest carnival with a colourful vibe enjoyed by locals and tourists alike.
 Let’s find out more about the joyful Dunkirk Carnival.

 The Colourful Dunkirk Carnival

 The colourful carnival of Dunkirk takes place from January to March.
-The event attracts an estimated 40,000 dressed up revellers marching, dancing and singing on the streets of the town.
-The Dunkirk Carnival is often described as being the oddest and maddest carnival in France.
+The event attracts an estimated 40,000 dressed-up revellers marching, dancing and singing on the town’s streets.
+The Dunkirk Carnival is often described as France’s oddest and maddest carnival.

-Tradition has it that local fishermen would feast with their families before heading off to sea to fish off the coast of Iceland for six months.
-Ship-owners would then offer a ‘Foye’ to the fishermen, that is an advance on their salary with a generous party before the departure.
-The first mention of the carnival dates back to 1676.
+Tradition has it that local fishermen feast with their families before heading to sea to fish off the coast of Iceland for six months.
+Ship-owners would then offer a ‘Foye’ to the fishermen, that is, an advance on their salary with a great party before the departure—the first mention of the carnival dates back to 1676.

-Today the festivities last from January to March.
-They comprise a series of balls and parades on weekend days in Dunkirk and the villages nearby.
+Today, the festivities last from January to March.
+They comprise a series of balls and parades on weekend days in Dunkirk and nearby villages.

 The culmination of the carnival takes place on the ‘Trois Joyeuses’ (Three Joyful Days), the Sunday, Monday and Tuesday preceding Ash Wednesday.